 Welcome to Harlands Primary School

-Staff and Governors have spent many hours making preparations for our conversion to ensure that the transition will be smooth and seamless for all the school community.
 We are still a part of West Sussex and will continue to collaborate closely with neighbouring schools whilst networking with a wider community of learning communities.

 * Freedom to decide on how the curriculum should be delivered: the freedom to develop a creative and innovative teaching and learning environment that will provide the best opportunities for all our pupils, including the most able and those needing additional support.